The Jibility Canvas is comprised of six Jibility Steps: Challenges, Objectives, Capabilities, Actions, Initiatives and Roadmap.

 - Maintain regulatory compliance X

-After defining your objectives, you can also proceed straight into defining your capabilities and come back to your challenges later but we suggest that you should understand your challenges first in order to ensure you have the right context when mapping your capabilities.
+After defining your objectives, you can also proceed straight into defining your capabilities and come back to your challenges later, but we suggest that you clearly understand your challenges first to ensure that you have the right context when mapping your capabilities.